laudanhosseini/Final-Project/README.md

 Click [here](https://github.com/laudanhosseini/DH110-05/blob/b74ed02631aee0d28e35f1148ea7da23992ca887/README.md ) for access to the full wireframe sketches as well as a very informal prototype testing for both designs.

+Click [here](https://github.com/laudanhosseini/DH110-06/blob/4f93c62d253e561c99f074c1f2c44831819ea722/README.md) for access to the graphic design element variations, which consists of three different color schemes I tested for the prototype.
+The variations are located under the "Design Variations" section of the website.

 Using Figma, I transferred this rough sketch into a digitized format and combined both tasks onto a single wireframe (shown in multiple screenshots):

 **Task 1: Navigating the Search Bar**